Why You Need To Interview Every New Doctor

-What you as the consumer, the patient, need to know is whether or not the physician in question has been and is currently active in the research of his field and wheter or not his/her delivery of care is as up to date as possible.
+As the consumer, you, the patient, need to know if the physician in question has been and is currently active in the research of his field and whether his/her delivery of care is as up to date as possible.

 These are the primary questions you want answered.

-One primary example is the poor and inefficient followup in regards to medication regimens…specifically the effectiveness and management.
+One primary example is the poor and inefficient follow-up regarding medication regimens…specifically the effectiveness and management.
 This is, unfortunately, a mainstay in the medical field.

-For example, most medications a patient is prescribed require an every 3 month lab testing for liver and kidney functionality and for medication absorption effectiveness.
+For example, most medications a patient is prescribed require an every 3-month lab testing for liver and kidney functionality and medication absorption effectiveness.

-During all of my homehealth experience I had only one physician with one patient comply with this requisite, although I encouraged all my patients to demand this, citing the already compromised state that many of these patients’ systems were in.
+During all of my home health experience, I had only one physician with one patient comply with this requisite.
+However, I encouraged all my patients to demand this, citing the already compromised state that many of these patients’ systems were in.

-Patients oftentimes have multi-symptoms that point to an underlying undiagnosed or misdiagnosed condition, which is the reason that patient is not seeing improved health on a certain medication or on a certain plan of care.
+Patients often have multi-symptoms that point to an underlying undiagnosed or misdiagnosed condition, which is why the patient does not see improved health on a certain medication or a certain plan of care.

 Pain origin, thyroid, cardiac and renal (kidney) problems are some of the most often missed diagnoses in a host of unanswered signs and symptoms.

-You need a doctor who is willing to go the extra mile after his intentional and patient listening to your symptoms and concerns.
+You need a doctor willing to go the extra mile after his intentional and patient listening to your symptoms and concerns.

 The length of time a physician has been in his specialty is very often not a reliable indicator of his expertise nor that he has any intention of pulling all the stops for your situation or even knows what to do.
-Anything less than his best is not adequate.
+Therefore, anything less than his best is not adequate.

 We were told Hematology would “have her answer.”

 My daughter was horrified.
 She does not do drugs.
-Her 82 page report from Vanderbilt University where she was treated for the last stroke that this doctor had been provided would have told him that had he read it prior to her appointment, for which she had waited several months.
+Her 82-page report from Vanderbilt University where she was treated for the last stroke would have told him that had he read it before her appointment, for which she had waited several months.

 In desperation and disgust, she responded loudly that she was not a drug user and wanted answers.
-The hematologist then wrote a recommendation for Rhuematology, remarking “They can find out what’s wrong with you.” and walked out of the room, having asked no questions, read no reports and offering no interest in her (very bizarre and extended) case.
+The hematologist then wrote a recommendation for Rheumatology, remarking, “They can find out what’s wrong with you.” and walked out of the room, having asked no questions, read no reports, and offering no interest in her (very bizarre and extended) case.

-For the positive longevity of your own life and the meeting of medical standard of care for your situation as a patient, I recommend, as a long time nurse, these following tactics for interviewing your physicians:
+For the positive longevity of your own life and the meeting of the medical standard of care for your situation as a patient, I recommend, as a long time nurse, the following tactics for interviewing your physicians:

 - Ask your insurance company what complaints or compliments that physician has had over the years.

-- Has the physician ever been cited for behavior not becoming a medical professional or ever had his licensed challenged, rescinded or revoked?
+- Has the physician ever been cited for behavior not becoming a medical professional or ever had his license challenged, rescinded, or revoked?
 (If so, why?
 Some professionals I have worked with or received care from had had their license challenged FOR going against the grain for patients.)

 - What is his stance on antibiotics, pain medicine, CBD, and alternative medicine?

-- Will he order (diagnostics) testing for you that seem outside the norm if no other treatment or testing has produced results?
+- Will he order (diagnostics) testing for you that seems outside the norm if no other treatment or testing has produced results?